johnmambo/simple_shell/README.md

 Description

-simple_shell is a command line interpreter, or shell, in the tradition of the first Unix shell written by Ken Thompson in 1971.
+simple_shell is a command-line interpreter, or shell, in the tradition of the first Unix shell written by Ken Thompson in 1971.
 This shell includes the basic functionality of a traditional Unix-like command line user interface.
 Standard functions and system calls employed in simple_shell include: access, execute, exit, fork, execute, fstat, getline, malloc, perror, signal, stat, wait, write.

 Requirements